bjzelvelder/GABBI/README.md

 ---
 # Detailed options
 ```

-    GABBI — Genome Alignment-Based Bait Inference pipeline
+    GABBI v1.1.0 — Genome Alignment-Based Bait Inference pipeline
     ======================================================

-    Required arguments
+    Main arguments
     ------------------
       --chr-genomes   DIR   Directory containing chromosome-level genome assemblies to be aligned with Cactus.
-                            Each genome should reside in its own sub-directory, named <Taxon_name>
+                            Each genome should reside in its own sub-directory, named <Taxon_name>.
-      --guide-tree    FILE  Newick-format species tree used as a guide topology by Cactus
+      --guide-tree    FILE  Newick-format species tree used as a guide topology by Cactus for genome alignment.
+    OR
+      --hal           FILE  HAL Genome alignment file.
+If --chr-genomes is provided, sub-directory names must
+                            match with genomes names in the HAL file.
+Otherwise, genomes will be extracted from
+                            the HAL file.
       --add-genomes   DIR   Directory containing additional genome assemblies to validate SHR loci for final
                             probe set.
 Each genome should reside in its own sub-directory, named with
-                            a unique <Taxon_name>
+                            a unique <Taxon_name>.
+Without this option, the pipeline will stop before phase 5.

     Optionnal arguments
     -------------------